Tr2e/SPRenderAnalysisManager/README.md

 # SPRenderAnalysisManager
 🚀 A simple tool what can help analyze page render time in Objective-C program.

-😎 There are two interesting 'Prirates' in this tool:
+😎 There are two interesting 'Pirates' in this tool:
 * 🏴‍☠️SPRunloopTimersPirate
 * 🏴‍☠️SPGCDTimersPirate